-Eastern Area Agency on Aging has restructured the Furry Friends Food Bank to help seniors and adults with disabilities feed their pets.
+Eastern Area Agency on Aging has restructured the Furry Friends Food Bank to help seniors feed their pets.
 With donated pet food, FFFB is able to provide supplemental nutrition to these animals.

 Furry Friends Food Bank is dedicated to preserving the special bond between people and their pets by providing pet food and basic pet care supplies to those in need.
 FFFB recognizes that the love, support, and companionship pets give is invaluable to mental and physical health.
 This is especially true for someone who is ill or isolated.

 By providing this service, EAAA believes that people will be better equipped to continue caring for their pets by easing the physical and financial worry of their companion’s care while ensuring their own good health.